paweljarosz/defarc/README.md

 	local text_to_say = defarc.get_element_content()
 ```

-### .get_element_outputs([element])
+### get_element_outputs([element])
 Returns a table with element outputs of selected element data.
-This function returns a proper element outputs if proper element_id or element_title is provided, otherwise it returns an element outputs of saved/selected element_table.
+This function returns a proper element outputs if proper element_id or element_title is provided, otherwise it returns an element outputs of selected element_table.

 * **PARAMETER:** `element` (string, optional) - an id or title of an element from Arcweave JSON or Lua table with element data (element_table)
 * **RETURNS:** `element_outputs` (table) - a table with element outputs - outputs are connection_ids